-Number of people that cannot afford a calorie sufficient diet
+Number of people who cannot afford a calorie sufficient diet

 What you should know about this indicator